To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 Throw away the supplies.

-Tap water has germs that can cause infection and should not touch your PICC.
+Tap water has germs that can cause infection and should not touch your CVAD.
 The site must remain dry when you shower.

-Always cover your PICC, even if you plan to change the dressing after.
+Always cover your CVAD, even if you plan to change the dressing after.

-Use extra plastic to cover the PICC.
+Use extra plastic to cover the CVAD.
 You can use Glad Press’n Seal® or a plastic bag.

-Keep your back facing the water to keep soap and water away from the PICC and lumens.
+Keep your back facing the water to keep soap and water away from the CVAD and lumens.

 Clear plastic cover

-Remove a piece of plastic cover or bag to cover your PICC.
+Remove a piece of plastic cover or bag to cover your CVAD.

 Apply the plastic cover over the entire dressing, lumens and any tubing.